pkienzle/pyplay/count_by_roi/README.rst

 observed rate given a fixed true rate.
 Rather than plotting observed rates for a give true rate, we should be plotting the true rate for given observed rate.
 This is a little harder to do, and is a project for another day.

+Requiring adding 0.5 to all observed counts by time (the usual case) in order to make this artifact disappear is not acceptable without further analysis.

 Manifest
 ========